happyzleaf/llvm-boilerplate/README.md

 – Martin Fowler.

 # Disclaimer
-Void has been recently changed paradigma, and now is willing to enter the world of native code.
+Void has been recently changed paradigm, and now is willing to enter the world of native code.
 This opens up a new era of being able to write blazingly fast applications.
-Void aims to offer an easy and reliable syntax, that ensures that you can sill write safe and simple code, without having to use a heavy runtime.
+Void aims to offer an easy and reliable syntax, that ensures that you can still write safe and simple code, without having to use a heavy runtime.
-If you want to try Void, or want to see the current progress, check [The Void Compiler](https://github.com/voidlang/void-compiler).
+The [old compiler](https://github.com/VoidLang/void/tree/legacy) has been deprecated, and a [new one](https://github.com/VoidLang/void/tree/nextgen) is being developed at.

 ## What is Void?
 Void is an LLVM-based native programming language that is designed for developers to be able to create clean, fast and stable multi-platform applications with the power that native provides.

-It has has a relatively easy syntax, that follows most of the already existing code conventions.
+It has a relatively easy syntax, that follows most of the already existing code conventions.

 Void features many utilities that enchant the experience of coding, such as object destruction, variable redeclaration, multi-returning, and much more.